Vietnamese Lemongrass Roast Chicken (Gà Nướng)

 Instructions

-3. Line a roasting pan with foil to reduce clean up.
-Place a wire rack on top.
-Arrange chicken, skin-side down if applicable.
+3. Roast: Line a roasting pan with foil to reduce cleanup.
+Place a wire rack on top if you have one.
+If not, you can place the chicken directly on the foil-lined tray.
+Arrange the chicken, skin-side down if applicable.
 For boneless chicken thighs, cook at 400°F for 15 minutes, then flip and cook for another 15 minutes.
 For bone-in chicken thighs, cook for 20 minutes per side.
-Baste with pan drippings on both sides at the time of flip for a beautiful and charred finish.
-See notes below for grilling and air frying instructions.

 Notes